Raymond Robinson (Green Man)

-Raymond Theodore Robinson (October 29, 1910 – June 11, 1985), known as the Green Man or Charlie No-Face, was a disfigured American man whose years of nighttime walks made him into a figure of urban legend in western Pennsylvania.
-Robinson was so severely injured in a childhood electrical accident that he could not go out in public without fear of causing a panic, so he went for long walks at night.
-Local tourists would drive along his road in hopes of meeting him, but most were disappointed to see that there was no such person.
-Nonetheless, people passed on tales about him to their children and grandchildren.
-People raised on these tales are sometimes surprised to discover that he was a real person who was loved by his family and neighbors.
+Raymond Theodore Robinson (October 29, 1910 – June 11, 1985), known as the Green Man or Charlie No-Face, was an American man whose years of nighttime walks made him into a figure of urban legend in western Pennsylvania.
+Robinson was profoundly disfigured in a childhood electrical accident, causing him to rarely appear in public during the day for fear of frightening people.
+He instead took long strolls after dark along State Route 351.

 Injury

-Raymond Robinson was eight years old when he was injured by an electrical line as he climbed a pole and reached for a bird's nest on the Morado Bridge, outside of Beaver Falls.
-The bridge carried a trolley and had electrical lines of both 1,200 and 22,000 volts, which were responsible for the death of another boy less than a year earlier.
+On June 18, 1919, when Robinson was eight years old, he was injured by an electrical line as he climbed a pole and reached for a bird's nest on the Morado Bridge outside of Beaver Falls.
+The bridge carried a trolley and had electrical lines of both 11,000 and 22,000 volts, which were responsible for the death of another boy less than a year earlier, in September 1918.
 Robinson survived, defying doctors' expectations, but he was severely disfigured; he lost his eyes, nose, and right arm.

 Adult life

-Robinson lived in Koppel, Pennsylvania, and spent his days at home with relatives, making doormats, wallets, and belts to sell.
+Robinson lived in Koppel, Pennsylvania, and spent his days at home with relatives, making a modest living selling doormats, wallets, and belts.
 Because of his appearance, he rarely ventured out during the day.
-However, at night, he went for long walks on a quiet stretch of State Route 351, feeling his way along with a walking stick.
+However, at night, he went for long walks along a quiet stretch of State Route 351, feeling his way along with a walking stick.
 Groups of locals regularly gathered to search for him walking along the road.
 Robinson usually hid from his curious neighbors but would sometimes exchange a short conversation or a photograph for beer or cigarettes.
-Some were friendly, others cruel, but none of his encounters deterred Robinson from his nightly walks.
+Some were friendly, others cruel, but none of these encounters deterred Robinson from his nightly walks.
 He was struck by cars more than once.
 He stopped his walks during the last years of his life and retired to the Beaver County Geriatric Center, where he died in 1985 at the age of 74.